*Please note: patient story video was filmed prior to COVID-19.

 “I had confidence in the medical team and that they’d make sure I got the care I needed.
 Everyone was wonderful answering my questions,” Bernie says.

 “Bernie was our first WATCHMAN patient,” Dr. Lofti says.
+Since Bernie's procedure, physicians at Baystate Health have completed more than 100 Watchman operations.
 The WATCHMAN procedure requires the surgeon to deploy the device in the left atrial appendage – where clots are most likely to form in people with atrial fibrillation.
 It’s through innovative procedures such as the WATCHMAN that Baystate Health is able to help patients live their best lives, Dr. Lotfi says.

 “My experience at Baystate was top drawer,” Bernie says.
 The professionalism and compassion of the entire staff – from the doctors and nurses to the valets and the people delivering his meals impressed him.